Skip to content

 Backgammon notation

 Backgammon notation is a method that allows the description of backgammon play to be written in a standardised manner.
 The notation describes the dice rolls, checker moves, hits, re-entries from the bar and bearing off.
 An entire game can be precisely recorded and therefore studied, replayed or analysed by backgammon software.
-Before 1976 backgammon notation was not standardised and every author would present their own system for describing the play.
+Before 1976, backgammon notation was not standardised, and every author would present their own system for describing the play.
 This made it difficult for students of the game, as they would need to learn a new system of notation with every book they read.
-A more complete list of Playing Guides is available on this link.

 Standard notation

 In 1976, Paul Magriel published his classic book Backgammon and introduced a new notation system that was simple and easy to adopt.
-It was so effective that virtually overnight it became the world standard notation system for backgammon.
+It was so effective that, virtually overnight, it became the world standard notation system for backgammon.
 Almost every backgammon book or article published since has used the Magriel notation system.
+Backgammon by Paul Magriel can be read for free at the Internet Archive.

 Numbering

 Each of the points on the board is numbered from 24 to 1 as shown in the image below.
 In this instance, the board is numbered from the perspective of the black checkers.
-The reverse numbering would occur if viewing the board from white’s perspective.
+The reverse numbering would occur if viewing the board from white’s perspective (What is the 24-point numbering system? at Backgammon Galore).

 Backgammon setup and numbering.